 iMyFone Fixppo Review: Worth Paying for iOS Recovery?

-A hands-on iMyFone Fixppo review for iPhone owners: what it actually fixes, how it stacks up against free Finder and iTunes restores, and real pricing.
+An iMyFone Fixppo review for iPhone owners: what it actually fixes, how it compares to free Finder and iTunes restores, and its real Pro pricing.

 This iMyFone Fixppo review is for the person whose iPhone is stuck on the Apple logo after a botched iOS update and Finder refuses to talk to it.

 Fixppo is a paid iOS system repair tool that walks your own iPhone or iPad through a guided firmware re-flash without making you memorize DFU button timing.
-We installed Fixppo on a 2022 MacBook Air running macOS Sonoma 14.5 and ran it against Apple’s free tools on real boot loops and recovery-mode failures across a weekend.
+It installs on macOS or Windows and goes after the same boot loops and recovery-mode failures that Apple’s free Finder and iTunes restores target.

 #What Does iMyFone Fixppo Actually Do?